EstherHerbert/EstherHerbert/README.md

-- 👋 Hi, I’m @EstherHerbert
+- 👋 Hi, I’m @EstherHerbert, a medical statistician at Sheffield CTRU
 - 👀 I’m interested in using R to create reproducible research for clinical trials and to bring ordinary data to life.
 - 🌱 I’m currently learning how to incorporate shiny into my trial outputs and my methodological research
 - 💞️ I’m looking to collaborate on R package writing for methodological clinical trials research